textpattern/textpattern.github.io/brand/user-docs-guide.md

 But the lack of true (semantic) italic and bold formatting in Markdown is only unfortunate if we care about screen-readers and people who rely on them, because the inherent emphasis/strength of text marked up with `em` and `strong` is picked up by this technology.

 Recall from the [paths, directories and file names](#paths-directories-and-file-names) guidelines that such text elements, whether representing back end strings or not, should be formatted as italic.
 But if we easily rely on Markdown, which only adds `em`, rather than take the extra two seconds to type `i` tags, then such strings appear italic but deliver the emphasized punch, too, to anyone *listening* via a screen-reader.
 That would be pretty annoying for a lot of paths and file names.
-That’s why the guideline there suggests adding the HTML instead of using Markdown, if one can be bothered.
+That's why the guideline there suggests adding the HTML instead of using Markdown, if one can be bothered.

 Similarly, the [template names strings](#template-name-strings) section counsels using italic-strong or emphasis-bold, but not emphasis-strong, which otherwise gives screen-reading technology a needless double-hit.
-It’s definitely quicker to hit your italic and bold keys in succession, of course, which Markdown will add as `***emphasis-strong***` — but you should not, if you care.
+It's definitely quicker to hit your italic and bold keys in succession, of course, which Markdown will add as `***emphasis-strong***` — but you should not, if you care.

 The strong formatting for [multiple-word strings with no terminal punctuation](#multiple-words-no-terminal-punctuation), however, is appropriate for screen-readers, or listeners would not know where the multi-word string ends in regular text.

-So this business with inline formatting is tricky, and why the golden rule of thumb is: don’t use inline formatting unless you are documenting [interface strings](#formatting-interface-strings), and the necessary like.
+So this business with inline formatting is tricky, and why the golden rule of thumb is: don't use inline formatting unless you are documenting [interface strings](#formatting-interface-strings), and the necessary like.

-The sole exception is when emphasizing a word as a part of regular text (e.g. 'You *really* don’t want to do that.’), But this should rarely be necessary.
+The sole exception is when emphasizing a word as a part of regular text (e.g. 'You *really* don't want to do that.'), But this should rarely be necessary.

 ### Inline-text styling

-In contrast to simple [inline-text formatting](#inline-text-formatting), Kramdown enables specific styling using its 'inline attributes list’ (IAL) notation.[^ial]
+In contrast to simple [inline-text formatting](#inline-text-formatting), Kramdown enables specific styling using its 'inline attributes list' (IAL) notation.[^ial]

 For example we can use the predefined selectors for alert colours (`.success`, `.information`, `.warning`, or `.error`) to style text as: